-You can start z/OS Debugger to debug a program that does not run in the Language Environment run time by using the existing debug profile maintenance transactions DTCN and CADP.
-You must use DTCN with versions of CICS prior to CICS Transaction Server for z/OS Version 2 Release 3.
+You can start z/OS Debugger to debug a program that does not run in the Language Environment run time by using the debug profile transaction DTCN.

 To debug CICS non-Language Environment programs, the z/OS Debugger non-Language Environment Exits must have been previously started.